slevithan/oniguruma-to-es/README.md

 ## Unicode, mixed case sensitivity

-Oniguruma-To-ES fully supports mixed case sensitivity (and handles Unicode edge cases) regardless of JavaScript [target](#target).
+Oniguruma-To-ES fully supports mixed case sensitivity (and handles its Unicode edge cases) regardless of JavaScript [target](#target).
 It also restricts Unicode properties to those supported by Oniguruma and the target JavaScript version.

 Oniguruma-To-ES focuses on being lightweight to make it better for use in browsers.
 This is partly achieved by not including heavyweight Unicode character data, which imposes a couple of minor/rare restrictions: